AlchemyCMS/alchemy-dragonfly-s3/README.md

 This branch works with Alchemy 5.1 only.

+- For a Alchemy 5.0 compatible version use the `alchemy-5` branch.
 - For a Alchemy 4 compatible version use the `alchemy-4` branch.
 - For a Alchemy 3 compatible version use the `alchemy-3` branch.